Sherkaerka/Petes-party/TESTING.md

 ### Known bugs, minor issues and solutions:

 During validation these main bugs occured:
 * **Pick the lock inputs could be typed negative**: It was already set to min 0 and max 9, but with your keyboard you could still set negative numbers, allthough you would get an error and eventually loose it didn't look good.
-As a solution and as extra feature for the game the keyboard is temporarily disabled on that challenge.
-It's a combination lock, so you don't have  keyboard for that.
+As a solution I thought that an extra feature for the game would be that the keyboard was temporarily disabled on that challenge.
+But that caused issues on tablet and phones.
+So instead I used the validation.validity function so that only positive inputs are possible.

+* **Unexpected "let" issue when validating javascript code**:

 # Additional testing